• Skip to primary navigation

 The last couple of years have seen a number of unique challenges for organisers.
 In 2019, an outbreak of equine influenza threatened the Festival in a way that nobody could have predicted.

-And in 2020 we had Coronavirus, a previously unheard of illness that caused widespread panic and problems around the world.
+And in 2020 we had the health crisis, a previously unheard of illness that caused widespread panic and fatalities around the world.

 At the time, the UK government issued warnings that mass gatherings of people could be cancelled going forward, while Public Health England (PHE) intimated that widespread transmission of the disease in Great Britain was ‘highly likely’.